Menu

 Pregnancy, menopause, extreme illness and stress, food sensitivities (that can often develop later in life) and even surgery can trigger the condition.
 For most people, the onset of symptoms will have started after an event like this.

 I guess because there are so many possible triggers and causes for it, especially anything causing a hormonal shift or stress on the body, it gives a lot of opportunities for those with the disposition and genes to trigger it.
-It’s probably so common because of its many triggers.
+Is it so common because of its many triggers?

 For those of us living in the UK, NHS prescriptions for thyroid medication are free.
 Why?

-It’s also hormone replacement medication and most of these are free on the NHS too.
+Thyroid meds are hormonal replacement medication and most of these are free on the NHS.

 Assuming that those googling this question are wondering to what extent hypothyroidism has on patients, it is ‘bad’ because the list of symptoms are very long and far reaching.
 As thyroid hormone is required for every cell and function in the body in order to work correctly, the symptoms can start from your head and go all the way down to your toes!